 Getting There

-Car: If you prefer to drive, you can rent a car in Rome and take the SS7 Via Appia, which leads to Castel Gandolfo.
-The distance is approximately 23 kilometers (14 miles), and the journey time depends on traffic conditions.
+Car: Choose the convenience of driving by renting a car in Rome and embarking on the SS7 Via Appia route towards Castel Gandolfo.
+Covering approximately 23 kilometers (14 miles), the travel duration varies based on traffic conditions.

 Insider Tips For Visiting The Pontificial Villas Of Castel Gandalfo